 Even before Sangrithar outgrew the little village on the coast of Belgrith Harbor, Thar who was Umbar understood the importance of allies.
 Many coastal towns surrendered willingly to the man who fell from Esel without drawing so much as a single sword, and more often than not, Thar who was Umbar would leave the village elders in place.
 Unlike the Borg, he appreciated cooperative assimilation though in the end, resistance was just as futile.
 Thar who was Umbar worked his magik up and down the coast and those few who did resist were replaced, but that was the exception not the rule.
 However, as he moved inland away from the sea, his magnetism waned and things didn’t come quite to him quite so easily.
 Now that we know the truth, it’s easy to understand why he was stronger close to the sea.
 Back then, when his origins were unknown, it wasn’t at all clear, though to be fair, it was hard to notice.
 Even in a region as land-locked as Switzerland, Thar who was Umbar’s power would be nothing to scoff at.

 When Arcanicles came to town, he revealed the truth behind Thar’s mysterious origins and Thar who was Umbar went back into the Heavens with holy Raena at his side, leaving Sangrithar in the care of his daughters.
-Averanda and Gwynna inherited from their father, but they were born on Sangrar not in the Heavens and were a stone’s throw away from wielding truly god-like power.
-Lacking her father’s divine stature, Averanda relied upon more mundane, tried and tested method of winning favor – bribery disguised as lands and titles she bestowed upon her faithful followers.
+Though very powerful, Averanda lacked her father’s divine stature, and so she relied upon more mundane, tried and tested methods of maintaining her hold on the land – bribery disguised as lands and titles she bestowed upon her faithful followers.

 The same thing happened in the empire.
 Those who’d been in charge when the territory was assimilated into the empire began to fail.
 Sometimes a local died without leaving heirs, or a natural disaster wiped out an entire family, or a war took too many casualties, the reasons were as different as flakes in a flurry, but the result was the same – new leaders were appointed – and these new leaders invariably came from the capitol, where a new upper class with Thar’s fairer skin was emerging.